lodestar-sr/mpi-ang/deploy/README.md

 # ssh -i ~/.ssh/id_ed25519_100_mpi_dev_proc1 proc@$IP
 ```

-You do not have to connect/login to the GCE VM to run the remote build/deploy script
+You do not have to connect/login to the GCE VM to run the remote build/deploy script, as user **`proc`**

-Just put the above script on your local machine, and add the path to the remote build/deploy script to the end of the ssh command.
+Put the above script on your local machine, and add the path to the remote build/deploy script to the end of the ssh command.

-`<ssh command> "/path/to/gce/vm/angular/build/firebase/deploy/script arg1 arg2 ..."`
+`<ssh command> "/home/proc/path/to/gce/vm/angular/build/firebase/deploy/script arg1 arg2 ..."`

 ---
+#### Please Use Responsibly:

 Usage of the VM is on the honor system, please use responsibly for use with the project only.

 If you happen to check any security log files, and notice any type of activity that might be questionable, please let us know.

-This is a temporary method to build and deploy the project pending implementation of a CI/CD system and process.
+This is a temporary method to build and deploy the project pending implementation of a **CI/CD** system and process.

-2FA may shortly be implemented also.
+**2FA** may shortly be implemented also.

 ---
 #### What's on the VM?

-A: The usual stuff
+**A: The usual stuff**

 Everything is needed there to run a build and deploy with a single script.

 If you need anything on the VM, any additional tools, libraries, please let me know.

-I would like to stick with versions of build tools available on Software Collections.
+I would like to stick with versions of build tools, languages available on **Software Collections**, for ease of software management, and library, runtime isolation.

 ---
 #### CentOS Software Collections